kevinoedgardino/driving-test-sv/README.md

 Aplication made with Vue 3 to practice some questions for El Salvador's driving tests.

 ## License
 2022, Made by Kevin Chacón.
-I do not any of the questions and images used in this site.
+I do not own any of the questions and images used in this site.